 Get instant quotes from regulated and reviewed conveyancing solicitors that cover your area.
 Our customers save on average £490.

-This section sets out to give buyers information about any notices or proposals that may affect the property.
+This section of the TA6 form sets out to give buyers information about any notices or proposals that may affect the property.
 As a seller, you should provide copies of any letters or communication from neighbours or the local authority which might affect the property.
-This includes any proposals to develop or change the use of nearby land or buildings.
-Some information may be available from the local authority searches.

-In this section sellers must provide information about any warranties or guarantees that relate to the property.
+In this section of the TA6 form, sellers must provide information about any warranties or guarantees that relate to the property.

 Such as: